martinthomson/mux-principles/draft-thomson-mux-principles.md

 expect those properties to remain fixed as that protocol changes.

-It's possible that the designers of a protocol will explicitly guarantee that certain properties won't change over time (TODO: cite quic-invariants), in which case a multiplexing scheme could be designed based on those guarantees.
+It's possible that the designers of a protocol will explicitly guarantee that certain properties won't change over time, such as the invariants defined in
+{{?QUIC-INVARIANTS=I-D.thomson-quic-invariants}}, in which case a multiplexing scheme could be designed based on those guarantees.

 Choosing a multiplexing scheme that relies on properties of a protocol remaining constant can either impose unwanted constraints on the design of a protocol that